-"Cultural Heritage Site": An improvement, natural feature, site, or District that has completed the legally required procedures stipulated in this Article to have it designated by the Cultural Heritage Board or the Board of Supervisors as a District, Landmark, Site of Merit, or Point of Interest.
+"Cultural Heritage Site": An improvement, natural feature, site, or district that has completed the legally required procedures stipulated in this Article to have it designated by the Cultural Heritage Board or the Board of Supervisors as a District, Landmark, Site of Merit, or Point of Interest.

-"Demolition": The complete destruction or removal of a structure, tree, landscaping, or natural feature identified as a character-defining feature; the cumulative removal of more than 50 percent of the perimeter walls, roof, or floor area of a structure; or the removal of a substantial portion of a street-facing façade visible from the public right-of-way.
+"Demolition": The complete destruction or removal of a structure, tree, landscaping, or natural feature identified as a Character-Defining Feature; the cumulative removal of more than 50 percent of the perimeter walls, roof, or floor area of a structure; or the removal of a substantial portion of a street-facing façade visible from the public right-of-way.

-"District": A geographically definable area, urban or rural, possessing a significant concentration, linkage, or continuity of sites, landscapes, structures, or objects, united by past events or aesthetically by plan or physical developments.
-A district may also be composed of individual elements separated geographically but linked by association or history.
+"District": An area possessing a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically, archaeologically, or aesthetically by plan or physical development and defined by precise geographic boundaries.